Your Student Visa Guide

 • Any other relevant matter

-Student Visa Applicants must meet at least one of the following English language requirements in the table below, unless they fall under one of the prescribed exemptions:
+You must meet at least one of the following English language requirements in the table below, unless you fall under one of the prescribed exemptions:

 The following persons are exempt from the English language test requirements: